Genocide of Serbs in the Independent State of Croatia: Trials

 Mile Budak and a number of other members of the NDH government, such as Nikola Mandić and Julije Makanec, were tried and convicted of high treason and war crimes by the communist authorities of the SFR Yugoslavia.
 Many of them were executed.
 Miroslav Filipović, the commandant of the Jasenovac and Stara Gradiška camps, was found guilty for war crimes, sentenced to death and hanged.

 Many others escaped, including the supreme leader Ante Pavelić, most to Latin America.
 Some emigrations were prevented by the Operation Gvardijan, in which Ljubo Miloš, the commandant of the Jasenovac camp was captured and executed.
 Aloysius Stepinac, who served as Archbishop of Zagreb was found guilty of high treason and forced conversion of Orthodox Serbs to Catholicism.
 However, some claim the trial was "carried out with proper legal procedure".

 In its judgment in the Hostages Trial, the Nuremberg Military Tribunal concluded that the Independent State of Croatia was not a sovereign entity capable of acting independently of the German military, despite recognition as an independent state by the Axis powers.
 According to the Tribunal, "Croatia was at all times here involved an occupied country".
+The Nuremberg Tribunal did describe the regime as genocidal.
 The Convention on the Prevention and Punishment of the Crime of Genocide were not in force at the time.
 It was unanimously adopted by the United Nations General Assembly on 9 December 1948 and entered into force on 12 January 1951.

+If that convention were to be applied to the actions of the Ustaša regime, they did commit genocide under every category of Article 2 except one.

 Andrija Artuković, Minister of Internal Affairs and Minister of Justice of the NDH who signed a number of racial laws, escaped to the United States after the war and he was extradited to Yugoslavia in 1986, where he was tried in the Zagreb District Court and was found guilty of a number of mass killings in the NDH.
 Artuković was sentenced to death, but the sentence was not carried out due to his age and health.
 Efraim Zuroff, a Nazi hunter, played a significant role in capturing Dinko Šakić, another Jasenovac camp commander, during 1990s.
 After pressure from the international community on the right-wing president Franjo Tuđman, he sought Šakić's extradition and he stood trial in Croatia, aged 78; he was found guilty of war crimes and crimes against humanity and given the maximum sentence of 20 years imprisonment.
 According to the human rights researchers Eric Stover, Victor Peskin and Alexa Koenig it was "the most important post-Cold War domestic effort to hold criminally accountable a Nazi war crimes suspect in a former Eastern European communist country".